xxfoundation/elixxir-crypto/README.md

 `hash` includes a general-purpose hashing algorithm, blake2b, that should be suitable for most of our needs.
 It also includes functions to calculate an HMAC.

-`large` is the basis of our cyclic.Int.
-It wraps the golang/Int struct such that if we need to come up with constant-time implementations of big integer operations to avoid leaking information, it's possible to incrementally replace the golang big int implementation with our own
+`large` wraps the golang big.Int struct such that if we need to come up with constant-time implementations of big integer operations to avoid leaking information, it's possible to incrementally replace the golang big int implementation with our own